bitmovin/bitmovin-player-android-samples/README.md

 ### Basics
 +   **BasicPlayback:** Shows how the Bitmovin Player can be setup for basic playback of DASH, HLS or progressive streams.
-+   **BasicPlaylist:** Shows how to implement queueing / playlists.
++   **BasicPlaylist:** Shows how to play back multiple sources / playlists.
 +   **BasicMetadataHandling** Shows how the Bitmovin Player can be setup and configured for playback of content which contains metadata.
 +   **BasicPlayerFragment** Shows how the `BitmovinPlayerFragment` can be used to setup playback.
 +   **BasicPlaybackTV** Shows how the Bitmovin Player can be setup for basic playback in an Android TV application.

 ### DRM
-+   **BasicDRMPlayback:** Shows how the Bitmovin Player can be setup and configured for playback of Widevice Modular protected content.
++   **BasicDRMPlayback:** Shows how the Bitmovin Player can be setup and configured for playback of Widevine protected content.

 ### Offline Playback
 +   **OfflinePlayback** Shows how the Bitmovin Android SDK can be used to download DRM-protected and unprotected content for offline playback.